Learn How to use the Transform Function in Pandas (with Python code)

-The Transform function in Pandas (Python) can be slightly difficult to understand, especially if you’re coming from an Excel background.
-Honestly, most data scientists don’t use it right off the bat in their learning journey.
+The Transform function in Pandas (Python) can be slightly difficult to understand, especially if you’re well-versed in Excel.
+Most data scientists don’t use it immediately in their learning journey.

-But Pandas’ transform function is actually quite a handy tool to have as a data scientist!
+But Pandas’ transform function is quite a handy tool for a data scientist!
 It is a powerful function that you can lean on for feature engineering in Python.

 I personally started using this when I was looking to perform feature engineering in a hackathon – and I was pleasantly surprised by how quickly the Transform function worked.
-I strongly feel you will benefit from knowing and using the Transform function and hence I decided to write about it in this article.
+I strongly feel you will benefit from knowing and using the Transform function, so I decided to write about it in this article.

 To learn the basics of Python and Pandas for data science, check out these popular courses:

-That was a lot to take in so let me break it down using an example.
+That was a lot, so let me explain using an example.

-Let’s say we want to multiply 10 to each element in a dataframe:
+Let’s say we want to multiply 10 by each element in a dataframe:

 The original dataframe looks like this: